-- Communications among the membership and the entire Great Lakes-St. Lawrence community; Policy research, development and coordination on issues of regional interest; and Advocacy of those positions on which members agree.
+Communications among the membership and the entire Great Lakes-St. Lawrence community; Policy research, development and coordination on issues of regional interest; and Advocacy of those positions on which members agree.

 The Commission addresses a range of issues involving environmental protection, resource management, transportation and economic development.
 A committee and task force structure is the primary vehicle for identifying and addressing issues and recommending the adoption of policy positions by the membership.
-Observer organizations -- including U.S. and Canadian federal, regional and tribal governments -- participate extensively in Commission activities.
+Observer organizations – including U.S. and Canadian federal, regional and tribal governments – participate extensively in Commission activities.